-Knee Arthroscopy – Types of Surgery, Risks, Procedure & Cost
+Knee Arthroscopy – Surgery and Procedure

 Knee arthroscopy has in many cases replaced the classic arthrotomy that was performed in the past.
 Today knee arthroscopy is commonly performed for treating meniscus injury, reconstruction of the anterior cruciate ligament and for cartilage microfracturing.